 - Comprehensive Corporate Plans: Our clients engage us to create and help launch or implement a strategic, nationally scalable plan.

 - Custom Program Structural Planning and Implementation Support: We structure and assist in the planning phases of a corporate plan, then let the client take it from there.

 - Programming Support: We provide support services including efficacy audits, reporting, training, consultative services, and more.

 - Small Business Assessment: We determine the operational development level of small suppliers, then generate reports and recommendations that shed light on their needs while minimizing corporate risk.

 - Outsourced Services: Corporate and/or government clients engage us to help build the capabilities and capacity of DBE firms, making them better positioned to bid on and win projects.

 Incorporating diversity into supplier operations has proven to strengthen revenues, profits, and corporate image.
 What’s more, it provides fresh perspectives and knowledge that would otherwise have gone untapped.
 Small, community suppliers can make a big impact when it comes to knowing what your customers need and want.

 Couple that knowledge with effective supply chain management, and you’ve got an unbeatable combination.
-If you’re interested in implementing change, let us know.
+If you’re interested in implementing change through supplier diversity programs, let us know.
 We’re glad to leverage our years of experience to help you grow.